CDLUC3/mrt-doc/next_steps.md

       - Email solution for Ingest
   - Complete remaining log throttling for Java services and shared libraries [#2652](https://github.com/CDLUC3/mrt-doc/issues/2652)
     - Starting with Ingest
+  - Migrate to new DEV workspace and eliminate old DEV docker box
   - Implement JSON-based Manifest Type
     - Assist with UC Berkeley Library object consolidation with new manifest type
 - Terry